Strategic voting: Single transferable vote

-The single transferable vote has an incentive for free riding, a form of compromising strategy sometimes used in proportional representation methods.
-If one feels the favoured candidate is certain to be elected in any case, insincerely ranking the second candidate first does not hurt the favoured candidate.
+The single transferable vote may incentivize free-riding: if a voter expects their favorite candidate will almost-certainly be elected, insincerely ranking the second candidate first does not hurt the favored candidate.

-Some forms of STV allow strategic voters to gain an advantage by listing a candidate who is very likely to lose in first place, as a form of pushover.
-Meek's method essentially eliminates this strategy.
+Some forms of STV allow strategic voters to gain an advantage by listing a candidate who is very likely to lose in first place.
+This strategy, called Woodall free riding, is essentially eliminated by Meek's method; however, Meek's method is rarely used because of its substantial complexity, having been adopted only for some local elections in New Zealand.

-In Malta's STV the two-party system can cause strategic voting away from third parties.
+In Malta's STV, the two-party system can cause strategic voting away from third parties.